 - Documentation: IT Glue, Hudu, Confluence

-Command Center wires into all of them and renders one branded workspace where every system surfaces together.
+Morton Command Center wires into all of them and renders one branded workspace where every system surfaces together.
+If a tool has an API, we wire it in during your build — there is no closed integration list and no vendor roadmap to wait on.

 The deployment math